SuiMachine/Deadly-Premonition-2---Sui-s-hack/README.md

    * Xbox's B / DualShock's Circle to be the game's (Switch) A.
    * Xbox's X / DualShock's Square to be the game's (Switch) Y.
    * Xbox's Y / DualShock's Triangle to be the game's (Switch) X.
 * Keyboard and mouse binds are not exposed via GUI.
-To edit them you need to edit UserData/MelonPreferences.cfg (requires launching it at least once).
+To edit them you need to edit UserData/MelonPreferences.cfg (requires launching the game at least once).
 First set the input type to "KeyboardAndMouse".
 Keys should be using Unity's enum names - see https://docs.unity3d.com/ScriptReference/KeyCode.html.
+Also launch GlobalGameManagersPatcher to allow Unity to read Mouse's X/Y axis.